Building matrices with prescribed size and number of invertible submatrices: Introduction

-A maximal independent set is called a \textit{basis} of the matroid.
-A direct consequence of the augmentation property is that all bases have the same cardinality.
-This cardinality is defined as the \textit{rank} of $\mathcal{M}$, and the difference between the size of $X$ and the rank of $\mathcal{M}$ is defined as the \textit{corank} of $\mathcal{M}$.
+An independent set $I\in\mathcal{I}$ is called a \textit{basis} of the matroid $\mathcal{M}$ if $I$ is maximal.
+By the augmentation property, all bases of $\mathcal{M}$ share the same cardinality.
+This cardinality is defined as the \textit{rank} of $\mathcal{M}$, and the difference between the size of the set $X$ and the rank of $\mathcal{M}$ is defined as the \textit{corank} of $\mathcal{M}$.

-One of the most important examples of matroids is a \textit{linear matroid}.
-A linear matroid is defined from a matrix $A$ over a field $\F$, where $X$ is the set of columns of $A$, and an independent set $I\in\mathcal{I}$ is a collection of columns which is linearly independent over $\F$.
-For a linear matroid, the rank is exactly the rank of the matrix $A$, and the corank is the difference between the number of columns and the rank of $A$.
+It is not difficult to see that matrices give rise to a special class of matroids, the \textit{linear matroids} or the \textit{representable matroids}.
+Given a matrix $A$ over a field $\F$, let $X$ be the set of columns of $A$, and let $\mathcal{I}$ be a family of subsets of $X$ such that $I\in\mathcal{I}$ if and only if the column vectors in $I$ are linearly independent over $\F$.
+Then the rank of the linear matroid $\mathcal{M}=(X,\mathcal{I})$ coincides with the rank of the matrix $A$, and the corank of the matriod is the difference between the number of columns and the rank of $A$.
 Since the elements of a linear matroid are the columns of a matrix, a linear matroid is also called a \textit{column matroid}.

-Let $(n,r,b)$ be a triple of integers such that $0<r\leq n$ and $1\leq b\leq\binom{n}{r}$.
-Given a triple $(n,r,b)$, Welsh \cite{welsh} asked if there exists a matroid with $n$ elements, rank $r$, and exactly $b$ bases.
-Such a matroid would be called an \textit{$(n,r,b)$-matroid}.
-It was conjectured that an $(n,r,b)$-matroid exists for every such triple, until Mayhew and Royle \cite{mayhewroyle} found the lone counterexample to date, namely $(n,r,b)=(6,3,11)$.
-However, they proposed the following conjecture.